 The first group to have a ‘Ratty’ experience were eighteen pupils from Terrington Hall School in North Yorkshire.
 The Year 5 pupils, aged between 10 and 11 and their teacher Mary-Ann Pilmore, are no strangers to water voles.
 They helped to trap six water voles near their school for the captive breeding programme as part of the project’s three-way schools partnership.
 Inspired by their efforts, the pupils were so keen to release the babies from the voles they helped to trap, that they were prepared to travel over 125 miles and stay overnight at the Calvert Trust.

 The second group of pupils only had to travel from Bellingham Middle School but they were no less excited.
 Escorted by teacher Anna Veitch, 35 year 5 pupils aged between 9 and 10, travelled to the Cat Cleugh Field (adjacent to Kielder Village) in mini buses provided by the Calvert Trust.
 The school was selected by the 'Restoring Ratty' project as it is so close to the release site and was decided it would be a wonderful opportunity for the pupils to get ‘hands on’ with the wildlife which is literally on their doorsteps.

 ‘Restoring Ratty’ is a five-year partnership project between Kielder Water & Forest Park, Northumberland Wildlife Trust, Forestry Commission England and Tyne Rivers Trust, aimed at the reintroduction of water voles to the Kielder Water and Forest Park area of Northumberland.
 It has all been made possible by National Lottery players through a grant of £421,000 from the Heritage Lottery Fund (HLF).
 The Ratty team would be delighted to welcome schools to Kielder to undertake signs studies or survey work.
 Or alternatively the team is happy to run assemblies to talk to the children about water voles and our project.
-If your school would like to get involved, please contact the Ratty team by emailing email@example.com.
+If your school would like to get involved, please contact the Ratty team by emailing firstname.lastname@example.org.